Rudolfovoorg/parallel_biqbin_maxcut/README.md

 - **`__init__(..., params_filepath=None)`**
   Reads the graph file at `params_filepath` location if passed in and sets the values to that.
-  Values can also be changed during instantiation or later
+  For all values that can also be changed during instantiation of the class or later please see the **Explanation of Parameters** below.

-  - `Adj`: adjacency matrix of the graph as a numpy array.
-  - `num_vertices`: number of vertices in the graph.
-  - `num_edges`: number of edges in the graph.
-  - `name`: filename encoded into a byte string

-  Can be overriden to return the same values for parsing different types of input data

 - **`get_c_struct()`**
   creates a `ctypes.Structure` needed by `set_parameters` function in C